 Runtime-aware

-Place work in cloud, local, private endpoint, container, VM, edge, or hybrid lanes based on the business need.
+Place work in cloud, local, private endpoint, containerized, virtualized, edge, or hybrid lanes based on the business need.

 Start from business operations, staff roles, data movement, and customer outcomes instead of a product SKU.

-Build inspectable artifacts, known-limit notes, screenshots, and launch evidence before production promises.
+Build inspectable examples, known-limit notes, screenshots, and launch records before production promises.

 Human-centered